How to use a Team Leadership Model to increase performance

 Book cover: The Inspiring Team Lead by Guerric de Ternay

-The Inspiring Team Lead is a companion for everyone who leads projects and want to adopt a more people-centred approach to management
+Be an Inspiring Team Lead is a companion for everyone who leads projects and want to adopt a more people-centred approach to management

-I wrote this book with a simple goal in mind: to be genuinely helpful.
-It guides you through the steps of a project, helping you to improve your team’s performance from start to finish.
+The book guides you through the steps of a project, helping you to improve your team’s performance at every step—from start to finish.

-The Inspiring Team Lead is now available!
+Be an Inspiring Team Lead is now available!
 Click here to get the book.